Academic Regulations and Policies

 Finality of Grades/Student Records

-When a course is repeated to alleviate a substandard grade, the most recent grade is used for the calculation of the grade point average (GPA).
+When a course is repeated to alleviate a substandard grade, the better grade is used for the calculation of the grade point average (GPA).

 Courses that are repeated shall be recorded on the student’s permanent academic record using an appropriate symbol.
 Annotating the permanent academic record shall be done in a manner that all work remains legible, insuring a true and complete academic history.